thorn086/Scavenger_Hunt/README.md

 A virtual scavenger hunt is where you find household items based on a list.
 PLAYERS:
-1 to EVERYONE can participate in a very one for themselves play.
+1 to EVERYONE can participate in an every one for themselves play.
 TO PLAY:
 There is a total of 3 matches to be played.
 Each Match consists of 5 individual rounds with each round lasting 2 minutes.
-At the end of each Match there is a 3-minute break to tally point or get a drink of water.
+At the end of each Match there is a 3-minute break to tally points or get a drink of water.
-When the round is played the round official will list of three random items for a player to find.
+When the round is played, the round official will list off three random items for a player to find.
 The player must then find the item and bring back to their spot.
 If an item is too big to carry a photo can be taken.
 The photo must have the player present next to the item in the photo.
 BONUS ROUNDS:
 Bonus rounds are played on even number rounds (round 2 and 4), were a fourth Item can be in play that is unique or rare in availability.
 POINTS: